 Historically, minorities have been denied employment due to unfair practices regarding criminal history checks even for dismissed charges.

 In states that do not have specific ban-the-box laws prohibiting this type of discrimination, potential employees must rely on federal statutes for relief.
-The timing of running background checks and the state that runs the checks answers that question: do dropped charges show up on background checks?
+The timing of running background checks and the state that runs the checks answers that question of whether dropped charges show up on background checks.

 Ban the Box Laws Protect Against Crime-Based Pre-Employment Discrimination